driesvints/docs/queries.md

         }
     });

 > {note} When updating and deleting records inside the `Closure` you have to be aware that any changes to the primary key or foreign keys affect the chunk query.
-This will potential result in missing records from your chunk results.
+This will potentially result in missing records from your chunk results.

 <a name="aggregates"></a>
 ### Aggregates